 - 2 years (full time) or 5 years (part time, for senior fellows)

-- Tuition and fees up to $24,000 prorated over course of graduate study
+- Tuition and fees up to $24,000 prorated over period of study